 The moderator of the panel was Neera Tanden, the chief executive and president of the Center for American Progress in Washington, D.C., and a former adviser for the Obama administration and the Hillary Clinton presidential campaign.
 She pointed out that “one of the issues about universal basic income is does it actually address the way capitalism is not working for people itself?
 It definitely addresses how the country and the social structure can better address people’s needs....
 But one of the criticisms is it doesn’t reorder how companies themselves work and treat employees.”

-The second blueprint, unfurled by Mr. Schneider, author of Everything for Everyone: The Radical Tradition that is Shaping the Next Economy, focused on reimagining business ownership.
+The second blueprint, unfurled by Mr. Schneider, author of Everything for Everyone: The Radical Tradition that is Shaping the Next Economy (and a contributing writer for America), focused on reimagining business ownership.
 Over the last 10 years, said Mr. Schneider, we have lived through an “accountability crisis.”
 American institutions—like mortgage lenders and banks—have never been called to account for their role in the 2008 meltdown.

 American institutions—like mortgage lenders and banks—have never been called to account for their role in the 2008 meltdown.